safesoftware/FMETraining/README.md

 ## Current Status ##

-The current status of this manual is: **INCOMPLETE**: this manual should **not** be used for training
+The current status of this manual is: **UNDER REVIEW**: this manual should **not** be used for training

 The status of each chapter is:

 - Chapter 0: Complete content.
 No exercises
 - Chapter 1: Complete content and exercises
-- Chapter 2: Complete content.
-Exercises to be completed
+- Chapter 2: Complete content and exercises
 - Chapter 3: Complete content and exercises
 - Chapter 4: Complete content and exercises
 - Chapter 5: Complete content and exercises